dps923/winter2020/notes/index.md

 --- | --- | ---
 [Assign 1](/graded-work/assign1) | Monday, September 10 | Monday, September 24
 [Assign 2](/graded-work/assign2) | Monday, September 24 | Wednesday, October 10
-Assign 3 | Monday, October 15 | Monday, October 29
+Assign 3 | Monday, October 22 | Thursday, November 1
 Assign 4 | Monday, October 29 | Friday, November 30

 Make plans to demonstrate your Assignment 4 work to your professor sometime during the regularly-scheduled class times in the final week of the term, on Monday December 3, or Wednesday December 5.